mattallty/Caporal.js/README.md

 # For zsh
 source <(myapp completion zsh)

-# or add it to your .bashrc to make it persist
+# or add it to your .zshrc to make it persist
 echo "source <(myapp completion zsh)" >> ~/.zshrc
 ```